cgerson/cgerson.github.io/_posts/2015-07-20-Actors-Analysis.md

 Thanks to my scrupulous efforts in <a href="http://cgerson.github.io/Webscraping/" target="_blank">webscraping</a>, I ended up with a nice, clean dataset of 617 observations.
 These were <b>617 unique actors</b>, all relatively successful given that they appeared on <a href="http://www.boxofficemojo.com/people/?view=Actor&sort=sumgross&adjust_yr=2015&p=.htm" target="_blank">Box Office Mojo's people index</a>.

-However, it is well known that young people who come of age in a recession tend to have <a href="http://www.epi.org/publication/bp243/" target="_blank">have bleaker career prospects in the long-term</a>.
+However, studies have shown that young people who come of age in a recession tend to have <a href="http://www.epi.org/publication/bp243/" target="_blank">have bleaker career prospects in the long-term</a>.
 The <a href="http://cgerson.github.io/thanks/" target="_blank">Mothers of Aspiring Millennial Actors</a> organization contacted me, worried.
 How true could this be in Hollywood?, they asked.

-My next step was to build a model to measure how the economy in the past affected contemporary actors, and therefore have some sort of predictor for the millennials.
+To find out, I created a model to measure how the economy in the past affected contemporary actors, and therefore have some sort of predictor for the millennials.

 ## Building the model: success defined